fluent/fluent-bit-docs/output/http.md

 # HTTP

-The **http** output plugin, allows to flush your records into an HTTP end point.
-For now the functionality is pretty basic and it issue a POST request with the data records in [MessagePack](http://msgpack.org) format.
+The **http** output plugin allows to flush your records into an HTTP end point.
+For now the functionality is pretty basic and it issues a POST request with the data records in [MessagePack](http://msgpack.org) format.

 > In future versions the target URI and data format will be configurable.